timothyylim/imperial-exam-solutions/C528-Concurrent-Programming/2010-concurrency-solutions.md

 A progress property is a subset of the Liveness properties and it asserts that whatever state a system is in, it is always the case that a specified action will eventually be executed.

+ex.

+Every terminal set contains every action in the alphabet of the process.

 b.
 ```